Authentication vs Verification: What's the Difference?

 Protect customers with verification and authentication

-Verification and authentication are terms frequently used in cybersecurity to describe the process of checking and proving a person or business is who they claim to be.
+While the difference between authentication vs verification may be tricky to tell for the average Joe, both terms are frequently used in the context of cybersecurity to describe the process of checking and proving a person or business is who they claim to be.

-This is why you'll notice that extra layer of verification – like the 2FA text message – when you log into your credit card or bank account online.
+This is why you'll notice those extra layers of verification and authentication – like the 2FA text message – when you log into your credit card or bank account online.
 Or when you make larger-than-normal online transactions or set up a direct debit to someone new.

-Did you know Messente offers a reliable verification and authentication service for businesses?
-We send business-critical 2FA PIN codes worldwide, and our delivery rate is as high as 98%.
+Messente offers a reliable authentication service for businesses, whereby we send business-critical 2FA PIN codes worldwide, and our delivery rate is as high as 98%.
 Your customers will instantly receive their PIN code, meaning minimal friction and an improved customer experience when accessing your online services.

 Learn more about Messente's 2FA SMS verification service.